top of page

 • 5 min read

-This last Sunday as I listened intently to the sermon of a visiting Pastor, I was truly moved in my spirit.
-This Pastor not only had and brought the fire of God to our Church, but the word, from the word, he spoke was absolute fire and I have been meditating and pondering ever since.
-His sermon was about faith and its many manifestations, and he used the book of Mark to demonstrate his point.
-As I have pondered -- really thinking about how my faith has shown up in my own life, I zeroed in on the specific passage he was referring to which is Mark 5: 21-34.
+This last Sunday, as I listened intently to the sermon of a visiting Pastor, I was truly moved in my spirit.
+This Pastor not only brought the fire of God to our Church, but the words he spoke were absolute fire.
+I have been meditating and pondering ever since.
+His sermon was about faith and its many manifestations, using the book of Mark to demonstrate his point.
+As I have pondered—really thinking about how my faith has shown up in my own life—I zeroed in on the specific passage he referred to: Mark 5:21-34.
 That passage in Mark specifically focuses on two different types of faith.
-Two different, but equally potent types of faith, that yielded two different outcomes, both utterly miraculous in and unto themselves.
+Two different, yet equally potent types of faith that yielded two different outcomes—both utterly miraculous in their own right.

 Daughter, go in peace-- Your faith has made you well.